PyChina/weekly/content/Issue/issue-380.md

     + REAL PYTHON
     + video

-In this course, you’ll see several learning strategies and tips that will help you jumpstart your journey towards becoming a rockstar Python programmer!
+In this course, you'll see several learning strategies and tips that will help you jumpstart your journey towards becoming a rockstar Python programmer!

 (`是也乎:`